 Michigan Tech understands the importance of accommodating the needs of a graduate student who becomes the primary caregiver of a new child or children that join(s) the student’s family through childbirth or adoption.
-The Graduate School Graduate Student Parental Accommodation Policy provides assistance to students during a pregnancy, during a postpartum period, during an adoption process, or following an adoption placement.
+The Graduate Student Parental Accommodation Policy provides assistance to students during a pregnancy, during a postpartum period, during an adoption process, or following an adoption placement.

 Dependent care expenses above and beyond regular dependent care costs that directly result from travel on University business may be reimbursed.
 See information on eligibility requirements and procedure in the University's policy on Dependent Care.

 The Graduate Student Parental Accommodation Policy applies to graduate students who:

 - have new childcare or related responsibilities due to a recent or upcoming birth or placement of a child under four years of age in the home for the purposes of adoption;

 - are the primary caregiver for the child or children new to the home;

 - are enrolled full-time at Michigan Tech;